Tuesday, June 10, 2025

 told Shufeldt that she was, in our modern terms, intersex (meaning her body had a mixture of typically male and female characteristics), and that she had previously been pregnant.
 Shufeldt disputed this with his medical examinations, which were so thorough they bordered on being a cavity search.
 It’s impossible to know what to make of Loop’s assertions.
 Did she truly believe herself to be intersex?
 Was this an elaborate camp put on by a fairy out to have some fun with a serious doctor?
 [79]

 Was she "really" intersex?
-Apparently not, but Ryan doesn't tell what term she used.
-That term was intended to replace the older "hermaphrodite," which referred to individuals with "both" sets of reproductive organs.
+Apparently not, but Ryan doesn't tell what word she used.
+"Intersex" was intended to replace the older "hermaphrodite," which referred to individuals with "both" sets of reproductive organs.
 Such individuals are vanishingly rare, so "intersex" might be a slight improvement.
-But it seems to have been stretched to include a wide variety of traits, including smaller-than-average penises or larger-than-average clitorises, with the associated assumption of determined gender behavior such as dress or career preferences.
+But it seems to have been stretched to include a wide variety of traits, including smaller-than-average penises or larger-than-average clitorises, with the associated assumption of determined gender behavior such as dress or career choices.
 And from what I see in online discussion, many people confuse "transgender" with "intersex," and many transgender individuals are trying to base their identities in biology.
 It isn't only scientists who love eugenics and biological determinism.

 When Brooklyn Was Queer includes a lot of interesting information, and I'd recommend it to anyone who's interested in LGBTQ history.
 Just pay attention to the man behind the curtain.
 As so often happens, his theory is at odds with his data, but that's useful to know too.
 I've never thought that I needed different words for my feelings for other men: it was our enemies who insisted that what I felt wasn't love.
 "Same-sex desire" is just desire.
 Despite many years of determined efforts to prove otherwise, men who love men and women who love women are biologically speaking just men and women.
 Of course "men" and "women" are not obvious (or pre-cultural) categories either, but traditionalists again are the source of the confusion, because of their wish to police other people's gender and erotic lives - a wish that unfortunately is shared by many non-traditionalists.